 The NYC Health Department receives a grant from the federal government to provide services to people living with HIV in New York City and the Tri-County region (Westchester, Rockland and Putnam counties).

-If you are in need of support to pay for medical care, visit the New York State HIV Uninsured Care Program (also known as ADAP), or the Ryan White Services Finder.
+If you have HIV and need support to pay for medical care or supportive services, visit the New York State HIV Uninsured Care Programs or the Human Resources and Services Administration’s Ryan White HIV Program Medical Provider Tool.

 Care Coordination